bfeif/personal-website/content/posts/the-3-reasons-why-i-switched-from-pandas-to-polars.md

      10    1
      40    1
 ```
 There's no way around it -- we have to do our query in three lines of code.
-We could have used the rarely seen [`.assign()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.assign.html) operator to get it to two lines of code, but no less!
+To get it down to two operations, we could have used the rarely seen [`.assign()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.assign.html) operator in place of the `df["decade"] = ...` operation, but that's it!
+It might not seem like a big problem here, but when you find yourself needing seven, eight, nine successive assignment operations to get the job done, things can start to get a bit unreadable and hard to maintain.

-In `Polars`, this whole thing is just one line of code:
+In `Polars`, though, this query can be cleanly written as one expression:

 ```python
 import polars as pl